11worth/ptw-beta/notion-sorted.md

 2. Create a new checkbox property in the database.
     - It is okay to hide this property in Notion if you do not wish to see it in your Notion interface.
 3. Name your new property "Processed", "Exported", or another term according to your preference.
 4. Save the property name (exactly as you entered it in Notion) in a safe place--you will need it step three.

+[Insert screenshot here]

 ## Step Three: Set up your Notion integration